- (84) 12345-6789

 We anticipate that coordinating efforts will strengthen California’s precision medicine capabilities and attract additional funding for initiative activities.

 The development of the California Precision Medicine Asset Inventory is currently in progress.
-Please see our Events page for information on inventory activities.

 Examples of assets include: